-We expect to enter into a new common stock purchase agreement with Oasis Capital relating to an offering (the "Equity Line Offering") of up to 20,000,000 shares of Common Stock, which shares are being offered in a primary offering consisting of an equity line of credit ("CSPA").
-We have the option to increase the equity line of credit by an additional 20,000,000 shares of Common Stock by notifying Oasis Capital any time after the effective date of the CSPA.
-The 20,000,000 shares of Common Stock issuable under the CSPA would be in addition to the 13,633,333 shares of Common Stock issuable under the Prior CSPA.
+We expect to enter into a new common stock purchase agreement with Oasis Capital relating to an offering (the "Equity Line Offering") of up to 25,000,000 shares of Common Stock, which shares are being offered in an indirect primary offering consisting of an equity line of credit ("CSPA").
+The 25,000,000 shares of Common Stock issuable under the CSPA would be in addition to the 13,633,333 shares of Common Stock issuable under the Prior CSPA.
 We anticipate that the CSPA will be substantially similar to the Prior CSPA.
 The Equity Line Offering will be made pursuant to the Registration Statement on Form S-3 filed by us with the SEC (File No. 333-220236) (the "Registration Statement") and the related base prospectus included in the Registration Statement, as supplemented by a separate prospectus supplement to be filed with the SEC.

-Under the terms of the CSPA, we will have the right to "put," or sell, up to 20,000,000 shares of Common Stock (the "Purchase Shares") to Oasis Capital at a fixed price per share or such other price as agreed upon between the Company and Oasis Capital (the "Purchase Price"), provided that Oasis Capital's obligation to purchase the Purchase Shares is automatically suspended with respect to a put if, within ten trading days prior to and the day of such put, the Common Stock is trading at a price of less than \$1.00 per share.
+Under the terms of the CSPA, we will have the right to "put," or sell, up to 25,000,000 shares of Common Stock (the "Purchase Shares") to Oasis Capital at a fixed price per share or such other price as agreed upon between the Company and Oasis Capital (the "Purchase Price"), provided that Oasis Capital's obligation to purchase the Purchase Shares is automatically suspended with respect to a put if, within ten trading days prior to and the day of such put, the Common Stock is trading at a price of less than \$1.00 per share.